-For the most part, all of the steps above should be a one-time process for the computer and Quest.
-If you want to use a different PC, however, you will need SideQuest and allow USB debugging for that device.
+All of the steps above should be a one-time process for the computer and Quest.
+However, if you want to use a different computer, you will need to install SideQuest and allow USB debugging for that device.

-In the past, Quest firmware updates have also disabled Developer Mode.
-In the event your Quest receives an update and is no longer working with SideQuest, go back to the Oculus app and double check the Developer Mode switch is on and not off.
-If you need to turn it back, you’ll also need to restart your Quest.
+In the past, Quest firmware updates have sometimes disabled Developer Mode.
+In the event your Quest receives an update and is no longer working with SideQuest, go back to the Oculus app and double check the Developer Mode is switched on.
+If you need to turn it back on, you’ll also need to restart your Quest.

 Sideloading Apps and Games

-The hard work is all done in the initial steps above.
-Once everything is set up, sideloading apps and games is very easy.
+Once everything is set up as per the above, sideloading apps and games is very easy.

-Some games and apps are available directly through SideQuest, allowing a seamless installation process.
-Some other games and apps are only available to download externally, not on SideQuest, but can be easily installed using SideQuest anyway.
+Some games and apps are available directly through SideQuest, allowing a seamless installation process, while others are only available to download externally.
+If you download an app externally, you can still SideQuest to install it.

-No matter which option you’re using, once your Quest is plugged into your computer and SideQuest is open, double check that SideQuest is able to connect to your Quest.
-If everything is okay, the top right side of SideQuest will show a green dot with “connected” after the SideQuest version number (see below for reference):
+Once your Quest is plugged into your computer and SideQuest is open, double check that SideQuest is able to connect to your Quest.
+The top left side of SideQuest should show a green dot and say “connected” after the SideQuest version number (see below for reference):

-If SideQuest has a red dot and says ‘disconnect’, double check that your Quest is on, connected properly and you completed all of the setup steps properly (especially the USB debugging permission steps).
+If SideQuest has a red dot and says ‘disconnected’ or ‘unauthorized’, double check that your Quest is on, connected properly and you completed all of the setup steps properly (especially the USB debugging permission steps).

 Sideloading content from the SideQuest store page

 This is where you can browse through games and apps and view descriptions and screenshots of each.
-If you would like to install one, just click on the listing for the app or game and press the ‘Install Latest’ button (see below).
+If you would like to install one, just click on the listing for the app or game and press the ‘Install to Headset’ button (see below).

 SideQuest will then install the game or app.
 To check the progress of installation or ensure everything installed correctly, you can click on ‘Tasks’ button on the top right (circled in red below) and if the app was downloaded and installed correctly, you will see a bar reading “APK file installed ok!!” (also pictured below).